 This report was written and updated by Claire Salignat, Advocacy Officer at Forum réfugiés – Cosi and edited by ECRE.
 The third update was written by Véronique Planès-Boissac, legal consultant for Forum réfugiés – Cosi, with the support of several Forum réfugiés-Cosi staff members.
 The fourth update was written by Barbara Joannon, Advocacy Officer at Forum réfugiés – Cosi.
-The current update was written by Raphaël Morlat, Legal Officer in charge of Training at Forum réfugiés – Cosi.
+The 2016 updates was written by Raphaël Morlat, Legal Officer in charge of Training at Forum réfugiés – Cosi.
+The 2017 update was written by Chloé Viel, Legal Officer in charge of Training at Forum réfugiés – Cosi.

 The findings presented in this report stem from background desk research, interviews with field practitioners and lawyers, as well as feedback from French NGOs and the Paris-based UNHCR office and finally statistics shared by the French authorities.

-Caveat: In France, asylum policies – including reception procedures - are largely under prefectural execution.
-This review of practice is mostly based on observations in the départements of Rhône, Puy-de-Dôme and Alpes-Maritimes.
-However, the conclusions presented in this report on the concrete implementation of asylum policies have been cross-checked and triangulated with observations of these practices in other regions (in Paris and its surroundings, as well as in Bretagne for instance) and are supported by findings presented in other reports – be they official or drafted by civil society organisations.
+Caveat: In France, asylum policies – including reception procedures – are largely under prefectural execution.
+This review of practice is mostly based on observations in the départements of Ile de France, Rhône, Puy-de-Dôme and Alpes-Maritimes.
+However, the conclusions presented in this report on the concrete implementation of asylum policies have been cross-checked and triangulated with observations of these practices in other regions and are supported by findings presented in other reports – be they official or drafted by civil society organisations.

-The information in this report is up-to-date as of 31 December 2016.
+The information in this report is up-to-date as of 31 December 2017, unless otherwise stated.